Ecolab (ECL) Q2 2017 Results - Earnings Call Transcript

 Tim M. Mulrooney - William Blair & Co.
 LLC

 Yeah.
 Good afternoon.
 I understand that restaurant foot traffic became more of a headwind through the first half of this year than maybe it's been over the last several years.
-Given how much you guys see the touch points across thousands of restaurants, so I'm just curious if you have any insight as to why this deceleration is taking place.
+Given how much you guys see the touch points across thousands of restaurants, I'm just curious if you have any insight as to why this deceleration is taking place.
 Is there some underlying secular trend?
 Is it more macro related?
 What do you think is going on here?

 Douglas M. Baker, Jr. - Ecolab, Inc.

 Well, I would say the softness in the first quarter in particular was also timed identically to the retail softness broadly.
-There's all kinds of assumptions or guesses about what was driving it and timing of tax refunds, et cetera.
-I don't think you've got any huge fundamental change you're currently seeing in U.S. food service, i.e., takeout order or some other magical thing.
+There's all kinds of assumptions or guesses about what was driving it then, timing of tax refunds, et cetera.
+I don't think you've got any huge fundamental change that you're currently seeing in U.S. food service, i.e., takeout or some other magical thing.
 Those things move year-on-year but at a fairly slower rate, so I don't believe those are the trends that we're seeing.

 I think what we're seeing is some softness broadly in a certain segment of the foodservice industry.
 We've chased it before over time.
 We'll probably chase it again.
 So, that's really I think the issue.
 I don't believe there's been any fundamental secular change that we're dealing with at this moment.
 That's not what the industry sees.
 It's not what the stats suggest.